Derbyshire and Staffordshire extension: Authorisation of GNR line

 This scheme was to be much more ambitious than the 1862 plan, designed to reach as far as Burton on Trent.
 As the GNR prepared the necessary parliamentary bill, the Midland saw that its monopoly was now under threat, and offered to resume the previous arrangements at Nottingham, but this was too late: the GNR had had enough.
 Thus in 1872 the GNR proposed a line that would run north from Colwick, and then west to Kimberley.
 The northern route around Nottingham avoided crossing the inner area of Nottingham from east to west, and linked in with large, hitherto unexploited, coal reserves in the Bestwood estate of the Duke of St Albans.
 Nevertheless, the new route had engineering challenges of its own.
 Just west of Kimberley, the line was to divide, one arm running north to Codnor Park and Pinxton, paralleling the Midland Railway Erewash Valley line.
 The other arm would continue westward through Ilkeston to Derby and Burton on Trent.
 From Burton, GNR trains would be able to reach Stafford using running powers over the North Stafford Railway.
 This westward connection would enable a route for outward mineral flows as an alternative to running through Colwick.
 The terrain west of Ilkeston was agricultural rather than mineral-bearing.
 The planned route involved prodigious engineering challenges and steep gradients, as more convenient alignments were already occupied by the Midland Railway.

 The line was to cut directly through Derby, requiring the demolition of many slum properties.
 Politically and commercially influential people in the town were favourable to the GNR, but it is suggested that there was some naivety in the easy approval of the GNR's intentions.
-The project was authorised on 25 July 1872; in addition to the main goods depot off Friar Gate, a subsidiary yard was planned in Duke Street, giving access to a centre of industrial activity there.
+The project was authorised on 25 July 1872 by the Great Northern Railway (Derbyshire and Staffordshire) Act 1872 (35 & 36 Vict. c. cxxxix); in addition to the main goods depot off Friar Gate, a subsidiary yard was planned in Duke Street, giving access to a centre of industrial activity there.
 This was authorised in 1874, and involved a northward spur running down from the main line at Darley Lane Junction, some way north east from Friargate, to a shunting neck on the riverside.
 From here a southward reversal was necessary to reach the goods yard itself.